Amanda Seyfried, Shirley MacLaine Pivot Careers On ‘The Last Word’

-Amanda Seyfried movies that have been “hits” include the comedy Ted 2 and A Million Ways To Die In The West which have a big name like Seth MacFarlane name attached to them.
+Amanda Seyfried movies that have been “hits” include the comedy Ted 2 and A Million Ways To Die In The West, and she’s had the opportunity to work with some big names in those films.

-The latest release in Amanda Seyfried’s series of movies is The Last Word which features another big name iconic screen legend Shirley MacLaine; her first movie since A Heavenly Christmas which was made for TV.
-In total, the screen actress now 82-years-old, has 75 films under her belt which includes three more scheduled into 2019.
+The latest release in Amanda Seyfried’s series of movies is The Last Word, and it features another big name, iconic screen legend Shirley MacLaine.
+This will be MacLaine’s first movie since A Heavenly Christmas which was made for TV.
+In total, the screen actress, now 82 years old, has 75 films under her belt which includes three more scheduled into 2019.

-Despite her age, Shirley MacLaine still has enough energy to not only continue starring in films but to also attend premieres and even the eighty-ninth annual Academy Awards event, where she shared the stage with Charlize Theron.
+Despite her age, Shirley MacLaine still has enough energy to not only continue starring in films but to also attend premieres and even the 89th annual Academy Awards event, where she shared the stage with Charlize Theron.

-It was reported that she accompanied her The Last Word co-stars Thomas Sadoski – who is also fiancee to Amanda Seyfried where she was full of “pep.”
+During the premiere, it was reported that she accompanied her The Last Word co-stars Amanda Seyfried and Thomas Sadoski, who also happens to be Seyfried’s fiance.
+Sadoski is an actor for the stage and screen who is known for roles in the television series Life In Pieces and both John Wick movies.

-In fact, Shirley doesn’t seem to be taking small roles at her age which is often the norm for major stars in their “golden years” as she has top-billing in The Last Word.
+Shirley doesn’t seem to be taking small roles at her age, which is often the norm for major stars in their “golden years,” as she has top billing in The Last Word.

-Hollywood.com is one of the sites that reported on the premier, showing images of a pregnant Amanda Seyfried and Thomas Sadoski with Shirley MacLaine embracing her co-star with her hand on her belly.
+Hollywood.com is one of the sites that reported on the premiere, showing images of a pregnant Amanda Seyfried and Thomas Sadoski with Shirley MacLaine embracing her co-star with her hand on her belly.

-The Last Word is a film directed by Mark Pellington of Arlington Road and The Mothman Prophecies fame – current project is TV’s popular Blindspot – which tells the story of a business woman (MacLaine) who is so controlling that she’s run the closest people around her off and she hires a journalist (Seyfried) to write her obituary, which she wants to see before she dies and in the process, their relationship blossoms.
+The Last Word is a film directed by Mark Pellington of Arlington Road and The Mothman Prophecies fame – current project is TV’s popular Blindspot – which tells the story of a businesswoman (MacLaine) who is so controlling that she’s run the closest people around her off.
+She hires a journalist (Seyfried) to write her obituary, which she wants to see before she dies, and in the process, their relationship blossoms.

-Many of her past roles have played on the idea her being somewhat of a controlling figure — which might have something to do with her reputation as a screen legend, which also makes her character in The Last Word somewhat fitting.
+Many of her past roles have played on the idea of her being somewhat of a controlling figure.
+She played a similar character in the much-lauded film Bernie opposite Jack Black.

-A little insight into Shirley MacLaine’s aggressive past was revealed Wednesday night on The Late Late Show with James Corden where they spoke about Southern “hospitality” and she also talked about when she was cast for an Alfred Hitchcock movie at 19-years-old.
+A little insight into Shirley MacLaine’s aggressive past was revealed Wednesday night on The Late Late Show with James Corden where they spoke about Southern “hospitality” and she also talked about when she was cast for an Alfred Hitchcock movie at 19 years old.
 Thomas Sadoski also happened to stop by the program the same week.

 As for Amanda Seyfried and Thomas Sadoski, according to People, Amanda had to respond to the death of another former co-star Bill Paxton who died from complications due to surgery over the weekend.